 Research proves, surprising but true, that good counselors are born, not made.
 Masters degrees don't make people better at counseling (though I do have one!).
 Furthermore, when therapists with different 'approaches' are videotaped, researchers find they all do pretty much the same things.
-Yet many counselors focus on their so-called 'techniques' – cognitive-behavioral, mindfulness, somatic, client-centered, gestalt, emotion-focused and so on.....It's as if your car mechanic kept talking about his tools to impress you, instead of listening to you about what's wrong with your car!
+Yet many counselors focus on their so-called 'techniques' – "cognitive-behavioral", “ indfulness", “somatic", "client-centered", “gestalt", "emotion-focused" and so on.....It's as if your car mechanic kept talking about his tools to impress you, instead of listening to you about what's wrong with your car!

-make therapy effective are four things – and they all have to do with YOU -- (1) the quality of alliance YOU make with your therapist; (2) the talent of the therapist YOU choose; (3) how much motivation YOU have to making your life better; and (4) positive people and events in YOUR life, outside of therapy, that support your self-improvement.
+What does make therapy effective are four things – and they all have to do with YOU -- (1) the degree to which YOU believe the therapist “gets” YOU, and the quality of the alliance YOU then make with your therapist; (2) the native skills, insight and talent of the therapist YOU choose; (3) how much motivation YOU have to making your life better (e.g. to practice new skills between sessions); and (4) the positive people and events in YOUR life, outside of therapy, that support your self-improvement.

 It is crucial that you to pick a therapist who's right for you.
 If you pick one you don't truly like, who doesn't really “get” you, you'll end up not really trusting or connecting, and the counseling just won't work well.
 The right therapist for you will have true empathy, a genuinely caring attitude, great listening skills, smart insight, and the bravery to tell you the truth.
 Things I take pride in.